-- Describe why we use radios on patrol. - Describe the types of radio used (base set, hand held, digital). - Discuss the radio network system used in your area. - Discuss the use of correct language on the radio i.e. over, out and call signs. - Discuss the role the radio network operator plays in your area. - Discuss the Radio Channels specific to your clubs' area and region - Discuss the maintenance and care of radios, including immersion of a radio in water. - Discuss the use of a Radio in an Emergency and the 4 P's.
-Position, Problem, People, () Progress

-- Set up the radios for patrol. - Identify different parts on a radio. - Perform a normal conversation using a radio. - Perform a daily beach report to your radio network operator (if applicable to - your region) - Perform an emergency radio report using the 4 P's - Identify the different flags used by Surf Life Saving and their purpose. - Under the guidance of the Patrol Captain, place patrol flags on the beach. - Hoist and lower the clubhouse and BP IRB flag. - Be able to recognise the signals. - Under guidance from the Patrol Captain place safety signs in the appropriate locations on the beach.
+Flags & Signals Discuss the different types of flags used in Surf Life Saving.
+Discuss the different signage used on a patrol.
+Discuss the different signals and when and why they are used. ( ( ( ) Padios: Describe why we use radios on patrol.
+Describe the types of radio used (base set, hand held, digital).
+Discuss the radio network system used in your area.
+Discuss the use of correct language on the radio i.e. over, out and call signs.
+Discuss the role the radio network operator plays in your area.
+Discuss the Radio Channels specific to your clubs' area and region Discuss the maintenance and care of radios, including immersion of a radio in water.
+Discuss the use of a Radio in an Emergency and the 4 P's.
+Position, Problem, People, Progress ( ) ) ) ) ) ) Practical Components: Set up the radios for patrol.
+Identify different parts on a radio.
+Perform a normal conversation using a radio.
+Perform a daily beach report to your radio network operator (if applicable to your region) Perform an emergency radio report using the 4 P's Identify the different flags used by Surf Life Saving and their purpose.
+Under the guidance of the Patrol Captain, place patrol flags on the beach.
+Hoist and lower the clubhouse and BP IRB flag.
+Be able to recognise the signals.
+Under guidance from the Patrol Captain place safety signs in the appropriate locations on the beach.
+Mentor Signature: Patrol Captain Signature: )))))))))))))